TypeStrong/typedoc-site/options/input.md

 ### packages

-Expects all entry points to be directories to run TypeDoc within.
-After each entry point has been run through TypeDoc, the projects will be merged together and rendered to a single site.
+Expects all entry points to be directories to _effectively_ run TypeDoc within.
+After each entry point has been converted by TypeDoc to a JSON model, the projects will be merged together and rendered to a single site or JSON output.
 Each package may have its own set of TypeDoc configuration, but `plugins` within sub-projects will _not_ be loaded.
 See [Gerrit0/typedoc-packages-example](https://github.com/Gerrit0/typedoc-packages-example) for an example monorepo which uses this option.

 Configuration specified in the root level project will _not_ be copied to child projects.